 - Ballet V, VI, and VII Intensives: Three-week intensive ballet workshop begins almost immediately at the close of the spring semester, facilitating participation in other summer programs which regularly run in July and August.
 Session includes performance and world-renowned guest instructors.
 Fees included in tuition.

-We encourage families to attend NBE performances at Playhouse, GPAC, the Levitt Shell and other public venues in Memphis in order to support our efforts as representatives of the NBE school and company and to give students the opportunity to view their role models.
-It is motivating, educational and valuable for the young NBE students to see the company and ensemble in performance and to witness the enthusiasm from our audiences.
+We encourage families to attend NBE performances at the Cannon Center, GPAC, the Levitt Shell and other public venues in Memphis in order to support our efforts.
+It is motivating, educational and valuable for young New Ballet students to see their older peers and teachers in performance.

 Reaching over 25,000 students since 2004, Community Engagement is the foundation of a vital part of the NBE program and is key to the development of our mission to provide a professional standard of training to Memphis children, regardless of the ability to pay.
 Our intention is to build a school and performing ensemble based on excellence in training that ultimately represents the racial and socio-economic demographics of Memphis.
 This will enhance our community, bringing us together in the effort to build a cutting edge community school that is like no other.